 “Whispering Willows is a place to call home,” said Valerie Reid, the President.
 WWSDS is a lifetime sanctuary providing shelter, medical care, and most of all love until the senior dog passes.
 The rescue specializes in end of life hospice care for seniors that have a short time to live, allowing some to experience love for the very first time.
 After some seniors have been at the sanctuary, they have healed drastically with love and care.

 One way we are able to offer this outstanding care is through our partnership with Dr. Lindsey Roweton of Animal Care Clinic in Bolivar, Missouri.
 She assists the rescue in full time care for the senior dogs.
 She and her team visit the sanctuary several times a year for exams, check ups, and anything else required.
 Dr. Roweton also assists with euthanasia at the sanctuary when quality of life is diminished.
 Seniors are also taken to the clinic in Bolivar for all surgeries, special procedures, hospitalization, etc. The rescue is in contact quite frequently with Dr. Roweton and usually at the clinic weekly/bi weekly with different seniors.

 WWSDS is immensely sought after to rescue/intake senior dogs.
 The sanctuary receives 60 to 100 requests per week.
 This highlights the overwhelming need for senior and end of life care in the pet community.
-In 2018/19, Whispering Willows was able to offer full time care for 121 senior dogs.
-93 of those seniors have passed over the Rainbow Bridge, with love being whispered until their last breath.
+Since starting the sanctuary, Whispering Willows has been able to offer full time care for 266 senior dogs.
+200 of those seniors have passed over the Rainbow Bridge, with love being whispered until their last breath.